11 Most Common House Spiders And How To Keep Them Under Control

-Like a houseplant but less welcome, a house spider can be one of the many species of arachnid (of the taxonomic order Araneae) found in North America that commonly seek refuge in our basements, garages, attics and, occasionally, our living spaces.
+Just as the name suggests, a house spider is a type of spider that you’d be likely to find hanging out in your home.
+Like a houseplant but less welcome, a house spider can be one of the many spiders of arachnid (of the taxonomic order Araneae) found in North America that commonly seek refuge in our basements, garages, attics and, occasionally, our living spaces.

 Spiders are a diverse group of arachnids, though there are some you’re more likely to come into contact with than others, depending on where you live.
-While some have lifespans of just 1 – 2 years (or less), other species, such as the barn funnel weaver spider, can live up to 7 years.
-(There are people who haven’t lived with their human roommates for that long!)
+While some have lifespans of just 1 to 2 years (or less), other species, such as the barn funnel weaver spider, can live up to 7 years.
+There are people who haven’t lived with their human roommates for that long!

-Though you’ll sometimes find one hanging out on the wall or ceiling of your living room or — eek! — your bedroom, spiders tend to be pretty shy, and prefer hiding out in the darker, more isolated parts of your home, away from humans and any other animals that they don’t prey on for food (like mosquitos and other insects).
+Though you’ll sometimes find one hanging out on the wall or ceiling of your living room or — eek! — your bedroom, spiders tend to be pretty shy and prefer hiding out in the darker, more isolated parts of your home, away from humans and any other animals that they don’t prey on for food, such as mosquitos and other insects.

 Common House Spider